Tables (pandas)#

 A DataFrame can be sorted using the .sort_values method.
 The first parameter (by) accepts a column name, or a list of column names, to sort by.

-For example, the following expression sorts the rows of dat according to the global temperature anomaly, from lowest (in 1909) to highest (in 2016):
+For example, the following expression sorts the rows of dat according to the global temperature anomaly (in the 'Glob' column), from lowest to highest:

 dat.sort_values('Glob')